katholiek-onderwijs-vlaanderen/odoutils/docs/TECH_OVERVIEW_ODOUNIT.md

 ## Tracing & Debugging

 The code of the module logs a verbose trace in `/tmp/odounit-trace.log`.
 Tail it for debugging.
-Uncommenting `set +x` at the start of the module source can also help during debugging.

 ## Unit tests

-A suite of test scripts is located in `tests` and can be run using `test.sh`.
+A suite of test scripts is located in `tests` and can be run using `test-odounit.sh`.
 The test suite uses [shunit2](https://github.com/kward/shunit2./com) as xUnit testing framework.